lnsongxf/pydsge/README.md

 See [https://github.com/EconForge/dolo] and [https://github.com/eph].

-I am mainly using this as a parser to obtain a certain type of system matrices which are necessary for my algorithm.
+I am using this as a parser to obtain a certain type of system matrices which are necessary for my algorithm to solve occasionally binding constraints.

 Installation
 ------------